HIP-1195: Hiero hooks and an application to allowances

 /**

-* Specifies a key/value pair in the storage of a lambda, either by the explicit storage
+* Specifies a key/value pair in the storage of an EVM hook, either by the explicit storage

 * slot contents; or by a combination of a Solidity mapping's slot key and the key into